Irreversible Tax Decisions

 Once multiple income systems begin overlapping, optimization becomes less about choosing the best rate and more about containing the consequences of forced timing.

-Consider a household with a $2 million traditional IRA.
-If the account grows at 6% annually and remains largely untouched, it can approach $4 million by the time required distributions begin.
+A household with a $2 million traditional IRA that grows at 6% annually and remains largely untouched can approach $4 million by the time required distributions begin.
+At that point, annual withdrawals can exceed $150,000 before considering Social Security or other income sources.

 The issue is not whether the account grew.
 The issue is that the growth arrived inside a tax structure the household can no longer meaningfully control.